benniehana111/Airfield-Analysis/README.md

 # Airfield-Analysis

 ## Topic

-This project will automate collection of data on airfields in various regions of the Pacific Ocean, build an airfield database, and employ a supervised learning model to classify airfields based on the number, length, and surface material of their runway(s), aviation support facilities and usage.
+This project will automate collection of data on airfields in various regions of the Pacific Ocean, build an airfield database, and employ a neural network model to classify airfields based on the length of their runways, surface material of their runway(s), aviation support facilities and usage.

 ## Rationale